whomwah/rqrcode/README.md

 A massive thanks to [all the contributors of the library over the years](https://github.com/whomwah/rqrcode/graphs/contributors).
 It wouldn't exist if it wasn't for you all.

+Oh, and thanks to my bosses at https://kyan.com for giving me time to maintain this project.

 ## Resources

 * wikipedia:: http://en.wikipedia.org/wiki/QR_Code